Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Background

 \subsection{$\Gamma$-Elimination}

-Following the $\Gamma$-tiling scheme introduced at the end of the prior section, we now discuss a general process to leverage edge eliminations to compute LDL factorization while preserving saddle-point structure.
+Following the $\Gamma$-tiling scheme introduced at the end of the prior section, we describe an edge-elimination process for computing an LDL factorization while preserving saddle-point structure.
 We refer to this method, which was studied by Gould~\cite{gould1999modified}, as $\Gamma$-elimination.
-Given the graph $G$ corresponding to the off-diagonal part $M$, let the vertices corresponding to the first $n$ rows be of $M$ be $V_1$ and the remaining be $V_2$.
+After any stated row/column permutation, we continue to denote the permuted blocks by $A$, $B$, and $M$.
+Graphically, each edge elimination below is just the Schur-complement update associated with a $2\times 2$ pivot having one endpoint in the $A$-block and one in the $B$-block.
+Given the graph $G$ corresponding to the off-diagonal part of $M$, let the vertices corresponding to the first $n$ rows/columns of $M$ be $V_1$ and the remaining vertices be $V_2$.
 There exists a sequence of $\rank(B)$ edge eliminations on edges $(u,v)$ where $u\in V_1$ and $v\in V_2$.
-The sequence may be obtained by simply picking edges corresponding to a nonzero entry in $B$ and performing an edge elimination and recursively applying the process.
-The key invariant is that the Schur complement maintains saddle point structure (the lower right block stays zero).
+The sequence may be obtained by repeatedly picking an edge corresponding to a nonzero entry in $B$, performing the corresponding edge elimination, and recursing.
+The key invariant is that the Schur complement maintains saddle-point structure (the lower right block stays zero).

-To obtain this sequence, we may apply the following process recursively.
-Pick an edge corresponding to an entry in $B$ and permute $M$ so that this edge is between the vertex corresponding to the first column of $A$ and $B$.
-Then, we have that after the edge elimination the updated system $M'$ is
+To obtain this sequence, pick a nonzero entry $b_{11}$ in $B$ after permuting rows and columns so that it lies in the first row and first column of $B$.
+Then, after the corresponding edge elimination, the updated system $M'$ is